ndau/commands/docker/node_operator.md

 1. `curl`
 1. `nc`

+NOTE: The following commands have been tested on macOS.
+The `nc` commands in `runcontainer.sh` may have issues on Linux, for example.
+Some adjustments might need to be made to `runcontainer.sh` while we are working on a multi-platform fix.
+The `ndauimage` Docker image itself, however, is Linux-compatible as it is.
+This is only a potential problem currently in `runcontainer.sh`.

 ## Run

 The `docker/bin/runcontainer.sh` script will create a container based off of a Docker image named `ndauimage` which will be installed into your Docker environment automatically.
 Here's how to run it: